tayganr/purviewlab/modules/module09.md

 4. To execute the query, click **Run**.
 Note: The user executing the query must have the appropriate level of access (e.g. Storage Blob Data Reader), see step 1 for more details..

     ![Run Query](../images/module09/09.15-synapse-run.png)

 <div align="right"><a href="#module-09---integrate-with-azure-synapse-analytics">↥ back to top</a></div>

+## :mortar_board: Knowledge Check

+1. Connecting a Synapse workspace to Azure Purview enables you to discover data assets that live **outside** of the Azure Synapse Analytics workspace?

+    A ) True
+    B ) False

+2. A single Synapse Analytics workspace can connect to **multiple** Azure Purview accounts?

+    A ) True
+    B ) False

+3. Once Synapse Analytics is connected to an Azure Purview account, users can quickly generate a new linked service or integration dataset via the action buttons (for supported file types)?

+    A ) True
+    B ) False

+<div align="right"><a href="#module-09---integrate-with-azure-synapse-analytics">↥ back to top</a></div>